open-sdg/open-sdg/docs/configuration.md

     es: "%d de %b de %Y"
 ```

-The `%` variables in the formats correspond to the variables listed [here](https://ruby-doc.org/stdlib-2.6.1/libdoc/date/rdoc/DateTime.html#method-i-strftime).
+The `%` variables in the formats correspond to the variables listed in this [Ruby DateTime documentation](https://ruby-doc.org/stdlib-2.6.1/libdoc/date/rdoc/DateTime.html#method-i-strftime).

 ### frontpage_heading